orghmaitr/odin-recipes/README.md

 ## Improvements
 - [x] Style it up with CSS
+- [ ] Apply CSS box model to index page
+- [ ] Style up index page with layouts, colors, and styles
+- [ ] Style up rest of the web pages with layouts, colors, and styles

 ## Self Reflections
 - This is the first time I've dealt with web development.
 It was quite a fun experience.